roytanck/display-environment-type/readme.txt

 = Why is there no display on the front-end of the site, for logged-in users with the admin bar enabled? =

-The reasoning behind this is that in most cases, you'd probably not want to bother logged-in subscribers with a bright-colored box in their admin abr.
-Also, I didn't want to load the CSS file on the front end.
-Perhaps front end display should be based on roles in future versions.
+There's no display for non-admin users.
+The reasoning behind this is that in most cases, you'd probably not want to bother logged-in subscribers with a bright-colored box in their admin bar.

 == Screenshots ==